 In 1984, the Republican Party convened in Dallas, Texas for their national convention.
-President Ronald Regan, seeking a second term in office, was to be officially delegated as the GOP candidate for President.
-Scores of individuals organized a political protest in Dallas that voiced opposition to Reagan administration policies and those of some Dallas-based corporations—among the protesters was a man by the name of Gregory Lee Johnson.
+President Ronald Reagan, seeking a second term in office, was to be officially nominated as the GOP candidate for President.
+Scores of individuals organized a political protest in Dallas that voiced opposition to Reagan administration policies and those of some Dallas-based corporations.
+Among the protesters was Gregory Lee Johnson.
 As the demonstrators marched through the streets, chanting their message, a fellow protestor handed Johnson an American flag that had been taken from a flag pole at one of their protest locations.

 Upon reaching the Dallas City Hall, Johnson doused the flag with kerosene and set it ablaze.
 Johnson and his fellow demonstrators circled the burning flag and shouted “America, the red, white, and blue, we spit on you.”
 No one was hurt or threatened with injury by the act, but many who witnessed it were deeply offended.
 Johnson was arrested, charged, and convicted of violating a Texas law that made it a crime to desecrate a “venerable object.”
 Texas was not the only state to have anti-flag burning laws on the books, 47 other states also criminalized flag desecration.
 For his crime, Johnson received a sentence of one year in prison and was ordered to pay a $2,000 fine.